Plays

 Charlie: If I was who?

 Charlie: That’s true, Nirvana’s not for all, but one can make one’s own.
-I did it for years and for years, it worked fine for a long time...
+I did it for years and for years, it worked fine for such a long time...

 Jake: Getting away with it, getting away.